JGB's up on weaker Nikkei, demand from pension funds, insurers

 Some life insurers and pension funds bought 20-year and 30-year JGBs sporadically in thin trading for their month-end duration adjustments, forcing dealers to buy more liquid 10-year JGBs for hedging purposes.

-A weak Nikkei, which dropped 0.7 percent, also prompted some safe-haven demand for JGBs.
+A weak Nikkei .N225, which dropped 0.7 percent, also prompted some safe-haven demand for JGBs.

 At midday, the yield on the current 5-year JGBs was down 1 basis point from Friday at 0.245 percent, while the 10-year yield was down 1.5 basis point at 0.675 percent.
 Japanese markets were closed on Monday for a public holiday.